Amoralpa11/SBI-project/README.md

 ### Classifying the chains

-Because chains may not be labeled in a consistent way one of the firsts steps in the process is labelling all the chains that we can find in input.
+Because chains may not be labeled in a consistent way one of the firsts steps in the process is labeling all the chains that we can find in the input.
-Registering how they are called in their pdb files if they are the first of their type or changing the labels in a consistent way.
-At this point we are able to identify the interactions each protein stablishes.
+Registering how they are called in their PDB files if they are the first of their type or changing the labels in a consistent way.
+At this point, we are able to identify the interactions each protein establishes.

 **DO WE???**
 We also check which interactions are possible at the same time.